-$\textit{KB} \vdash_i \alpha$
+$$K\!B \vdash_i \alpha$$

-- Sentence α can be derived from the set of sentences KB by procedure i. - Completeness: procedure i is complete if whenever a set of sentences KB entails a sentence α (KB $\models \alpha$), then procedure i proves that α can be derived from KB (KB $\vdash_i \alpha$). - "all the correct inferences are drawn" - A complete procedure may claim to have found a solution in some cases, when there is actually no solution.
+- Sentence α can be derived from the set of sentences KB by procedure i. - Soundness: procedure i is sound if whenever procedure i proves that a sentence α can be derived from a set of sentences KB (KB ⊢i α), then it is also true that KB entails α (KB ⊨ α). - "no wrong inferences are drawn" - A sound procedure may fail to find the solution in some cases, when there is actually one. - Completeness: procedure i is complete if whenever a set of sentences KB entails a sentence α (KB $\models \alpha$), then procedure i proves that α can be derived from KB (KB $\vdash_i \alpha$). - "all the correct inferences are drawn" - A complete procedure may claim to have found a solution in some cases, when there is actually no solution.